 - Older Adults and Depression — National Institute of Mental Health

 Please feel welcome to share your experience with later-life depression, ask any questions about it, or leave any thoughts about topics for future blog articles.
-Please leave a comment below and join our mailing list so you won’t miss another article!

 Dr. Nicole Didyk is a board-certified geriatrician in Canada and a regular expert contributor to Better Health While Aging.
 You can learn more from her by visiting her site TheWrinkle.ca, or her aging health channel on YouTube.